SWHL/PaddleOCRDocs/docs/ppstructure/quick_start.en.md

 #### 2.2.5 Key Information Extraction

 Key information extraction does not currently support use by the whl package.
-For detailed usage tutorials, please refer to: [Key Information Extraction](../kie/README.md).
+For detailed usage tutorials, please refer to: [Inference](../infer_deploy/python_infer.en.md).

 #### 2.2.6 layout recovery